Array.prototype.some()

 Here is the solution:

-// temporary array holds objects with position
+// temporary array holds objects with position and length of element

 var lengths = rivers.map(function (e, i) {

-return {index: i, value: e.length };
+return { index: i, value: e.length };

 });

-// sorting the lengths array containing the lengths of
+// sorting the lengths array containing the lengths of river names

 lengths.sort(function (a, b) {